solital/documentation/docs/docs/vinci-console.md

 }
 ```

 In the `$command` variable, you will define the custom command that will be executed.
 The `$arguments` variable will have an array of values containing all arguments (if your custom command has no arguments, leave this variable empty).
+The variable `$options` must contain mandatory options for your command, otherwise use the options dynamically.
 Lastly, the `$description` variable will have a short description of what the custom command does.

-**Handle method**

 The handle method will contain all the code that will be executed when executing the custom command and should always return a `$this` or, if necessary, another value.